Piglit/pyambientmixer/README.md

 ### Prerequisites

-You'll need python3 installed on your system, with the python packages untangle, pygame, requests and docopt.
+You'll need python3 installed on your system, with the python packages pygame, and requests.

 If you're on a 'bian system, you can install python3 and pip with